 - California passed legislation in 2016 to ban the breeding of captive orcas and their import into the state.
-At the same time, SeaWorld pledged to end the breeding of captive orcas in all their parks; the orcas they held at that time would be the last generation of whales displayed at SeaWorld.
-They also retooled their theatrical shows to be more educational and increased their contributions to conservation initiatives in the wild.
+At the same time, SeaWorld pledged to end the breeding of captive orcas in all its parks; the orcas it held at that time would be the last generation of whales displayed at SeaWorld.
+The company also retooled its theatrical shows to be more educational and increased its contributions to conservation initiatives in the wild.
 As a result of this change in business model, SeaWorld’s stock has finally exceeded its initial public offering price in the past four years.
 A new SeaWorld facility planned for the Middle East will have no orcas.

 - The future of captive marine mammals is sanctuary—authentic sanctuaries that offer more natural surroundings and a retirement from performance.
-Several seaside sanctuary projects are underway and will be operational within the next three years.
+Several seaside sanctuary projects are underway.